2017 Friendly Violins

 University of Akron, BS; Florida State University, MM

-Karen is currently a violinist with the Greensboro Symphony, the conductor of the Greensboro Symphony Youth Philharmonic, Suzuki violin teacher at Greensboro Day School, and the assistant string director for the summer program Chamber Music on the Hill at Wake Forest University.
+Karen is currently a violinist with the Greensboro Symphony, Suzuki violin teacher at Greensboro Day School, and the assistant string director for the summer program Chamber Music on the Hill at Wake Forest University.
 An active clinician, she has taught at many places throughout North Carolina.

 Students will also enjoy a special performance by other professional musicians.